Mary Kingsley: Early life

 Mary Kingsley had little formal schooling compared to her brother, other than German lessons at a young age; because, at that time and at her level of society, education was not thought to be necessary for a girl.
 She did, however, have access to her father's large library and loved to hear his stories of foreign countries.
-She did not enjoy novels that were deemed more appropriate for young ladies of the time, such as those by Jane Austen or Charlotte Brontë, but preferred books on the sciences and memoirs of explorers.
-In 1886, her brother Charley entered Christ's College, Cambridge, to read law; this allowed Mary to make several academic connections and a few friends.
+She did not enjoy novels that were deemed more appropriate for young ladies of the time, such as those by Jane Austen or Charlotte Brontë, but she preferred books on the sciences and memoirs of explorers.
+In 1886, Charley entered Christ's College, Cambridge, to read law; this allowed Mary to make several academic connections and a few friends.

 There is little indication that Kingsley was raised Christian; instead, she was a self-proclaimed believer with, "summed up in her own words [...] 'an utter faith in God'" and even identified strongly with what was described as 'the African religion'.
 She is known for criticizing Christian missionaries and their work for supplanting pre-existing African cultures without proving any material benefits in return.

-The 1891 England census finds Mary's mother and her two children living at 7 Mortimer Road, Cambridge, where Charles is recorded as a BA Student at Law and Mary as a Student of Medicine.
+The 1891 England census finds Mary's mother and her two children living at 7 Mortimer Road, Cambridge, where Charles is recorded as a BA student at law and Mary as a student of medicine.
 In her later years, Kingsley's mother became ill, and she was expected to care for her well-being.
 Unable to leave her mother's side, she was limited in her travel opportunities.
 Soon, her father was also bedridden with rheumatic fever following an excursion.

-Dr. Kingsley died in February 1892, and Mrs. Kingsley followed a few months later in April of the same year.
-"Freed" from her family responsibilities and with an inheritance of £8,600 to be split evenly with her brother, Kingsley was now able to travel as she had always dreamed.
+Kingsley's father died in February 1892, and her mother died in April.
+Their deaths left her an inheritance of £8,600, to be divided equally with her brother.
+At age 29, with her family obligations ended and financial independence secured, she was finally able to travel.